Guide to Columbia, SC’s Main Street District

 Sweet Cream Co: If you are in search of handcrafted gourmet ice cream, Sweet Cream Co. is our recommendation!
 With tons of flavors, everyone is sure to find what they’re looking for.
 They also have great coffee, artisan sodas, spiced chai and homemade hot chocolate.
 PS: be sure to check out their monthly ice cream sandwich flavor!

-Crepes & Croissants: A French-inspired cafe, Crepes and Croissants is the place to go if you’re looking for crepes and french pastries in Columbia.
-They also have espresso drinks and drip coffee on the menu for your caffeine needs.
-They offer both sweet and savory crepes, various breakfast croissants, macarons and a range of croissant sandwiches.
+Crepes & Croissants: A French-inspired cafe, Crepes and Croissants is the place to go if you’re looking for crepes and French pastries in Columbia.

 Ally & Eloise: Located in The Arcade on Main Street, Ally & Eloise bakery is a great spot to grab a sweet treat while you’re out and about.
 They offer baked goods ranging from pastries to cookies and cupcakes to bars.
 They also serve drip and espresso coffee drinks.